Sunqur al-Ashqar: Rebellion in Damascus

-Under the Ayyubids, Syrian territories were ruled by members of the ruling family, who viewed themselves as equals of their relative, the sultan of Egypt.
-They frequently attempted to rule independently, a pattern which continued under the early Mamluk sultans.
-Qalawun's toppling of Solamish in Cairo was taken as a signal by Sunqur to act as sovereign in Syria.
+Under the Ayyubids, Syrian territories had been ruled by members of the dynasty, who viewed themselves as equals of their relative, the sultan of Egypt.
+They frequently attempted to rule independently, a pattern continued by the early Mamluks.
+Qalawun's toppling of Solamish in Cairo was viewed as an opportunity by Sunqur to act as sovereign in Syria.

-Sunqur responded favorably to the invitation by the Ayyubid emir, al-Mughith Khidr, to join the Syrian opposition to Qalawun.
-In early 1280, Sunqur declared himself independent, adopting the regnal title al-Malik al-Kamil, leading a royal procession in Damascus, and having his name read in the Friday prayer sermons.
-He proposed to Qalawun that be left to control the region between al-Arish and the Euphrates valley.
-He did not advocate secession from the sultanate, but autonomy of the kind enjoyed by the Ayyubid emir of Hama, a principality spared full absorption by the Mamluk state.
+Sunqur responded favorably to the invitation by al-Mughith Khidr to join the Syrian opposition to Qalawun.
+In early 1280, Sunqur declared himself independent by adopting the regnal title al-Malik al-Kamil, leading a royal procession in Damascus, and having his name read in the Friday prayer sermons.
+He proposed to Qalawun that he be left to control the region between al-Arish and the Euphrates valley.
+He did not advocate secession from the state, but an autonomy of the kind enjoyed by the Ayyubid emir of Hama, a principality spared full absorption by the Mamluk state.

-Qalawun initially responded by diplomatic means, sending Salihi emissaries to appeal to the khushdashiyya between Sunqur and Qalawun and invite the former back to obedience.
+Qalawun initially responded by diplomatic means, sending Salihi emissaries to appeal to the khushdashiyya (brotherly solidarity) between Sunqur and Qalawun and invite the former back to obedience.
 Sunqur maintained his rebellion, attracting the other Salihi mamluks in Damascus to his side.
 Qalawun dispatched a small force to Palestine, which engaged with a small troop loyal to Sunqur in Gaza.
 Sunqur's men were put to flight, regrouping in Ramla.
 A larger force, numbering 6,000 men, was sent by Qalawun against Damascus, likely with the intention to intimidate Sunqur into submission.
 Sunqur gained a fatwa from the scholar Ibn Khallikan of Damascus, permitting him to challenge the Egyptian army.
-Sunqur gathered 14,000 mamluks and other troops from across Syria, especially from the Mamluk governors of Aleppo and Baalbek, the Ayyubid governor of Hama, and the Al Fadl, Bedouin Arabs of the Syrian steppe, under Isa ibn Muhanna.
-Despite their greater numbers, most defected to the Egyptian army during a confrontation in June 1280.
-Sunqur, while having fought with distinction, was deprived of his mamluk troops and retreated with the Bedouins of Isa ibn Muhanna and a small coteries of loyalists to the fortress of al-Rahba, along the Euphrates.
-Damascus surrendered to Qalawun's forces after securing aman (guarantee of safety).
+Sunqur gathered 14,000 mamluks and other troops from across Syria, especially from the Mamluk governors of Aleppo and Baalbek, the Ayyubid governor of Hama, and the Al Fadl Bedouin Arabs of the Syrian steppe under Isa ibn Muhanna.
+Despite their greater numbers, most defected to the Egyptian army during a confrontation at al-Jassora in June 1280.
+Sunqur, while having fought with distinction, was deprived of his mamluk troops and retreated with the Bedouins of Isa ibn Muhanna and a small coterie of loyalists to the fortress of al-Rahba, along the Euphrates.
+Damascus surrendered to Qalawun's forces after securing an aman (guarantee of safety).
 Sunqur was formally replaced as na'ib al-saltana of Damascus by one of his former prisoners, the mamluk Lajin.